Alias44/Nandonalts-Camping-Stuff/README.md

   nodoor = false;
   thingList2[i].Destroy(DestroyMode.Vanish);

-### Licensing
-Unsure of licensing info, as Nandonalt didn't originally publish anything in that respect.

 ### Thanks
 * to Nandonalt for making the mod
 * to jfredric for fixing my awful readme